 Due to the global pandemic, PAMLA 2020 was postponed to November 2021.
-As a result, many members have asked questions about this year’s PAMLA conference in Las Vegas, NV (Nov.
+As a result, many members have asked questions about 2021’s PAMLA conference at the Sahara Las Vegas, NV (Nov.
 11-14th).
-Below we have answered the top ten FAQs, divided between conference specific and general questions.
-Of course, we must state that answers to these questions are based on the current situation and our own organization’s timeline, but as with all organizations enduring the effects of the pandemic, we promise that we will put our members’ well-being above all other considerations.
+Below we have answered the top FAQs, divided between conference specific and general questions.
+Of course, we must state that answers to these questions are based on the current situation, CDC Guidelines, and our own organization’s timeline, but as with all organizations enduring the effects of the pandemic, we promise that we will put our members’ well-being above all other considerations.

 PAMLA 2021 Conference Questions

 1.)
 Will the PAMLA 2021 Conference be held in-person or virtually?

 Both!
 This is a first for our organization; we are very excited to offer this hybrid option for our multinational and diverse community of students, scholars, educators, and artists.
 We are nicknaming this option The PAMLA 2021 Daily Double: The Best of Both Worlds!
 While all sessions will be either in-person or virtual (not both), we do hope that members participating in virtual sessions will consider joining us in-person in Las Vegas at the Sahara Las Vegas Hotel.

 For our in-person attendees, more information can be found on our Accommodations page.
 Parking at the Sahara Las Vegas will be free!
 We currently expect that all in-person sessions will be scheduled on Thursday and Friday, November 11 and 12, and that all virtual sessions will be scheduled on Saturday and Sunday, November 13 and 14.
 For our virtual attendees, we will be offering more information about our virtual services and suggested virtual etiquette soon.

 2.)
 If I already submitted a special session or abstract for the PAMLA 2020 conference, do I need to do so again?
 Have these sessions disappeared or changed?